-Earlier this week, we noted that rumors had been swirling regarding Bob Peterson no longer being part of the production team on Pixar's upcoming, The Good Dinosaur.
-Today, we can report that the rumor has been confirmed as Ed Catmull, Pixar's President and co-founder, spoke to in a recent conversation with the LA Times (via /Film).
-Details were discussed regarding the intermittent Directors (yes, plural), Producer change, timing of the film's release as well as Peterson's employment status with Pixar.
+Earlier this week, we noted that rumors had been swirling regarding Bob Peterson no longer being part of the production team on Pixar’s upcoming, The Good Dinosaur.
+Today, we can report that the rumor has been confirmed as Ed Catmull, Pixar’s President and co-founder, spoke to in a recent conversation with the LA Times (via /Film).
+Details were discussed regarding the intermittent Directors (yes, plural), Producer change, the timing of the film’s release, and Peterson’s employment status with Pixar.

 The next logical question that comes up is who will be taking over for Peterson?
 Will the movie fall to Peter Sohn since he has been the co-Director since the beginning of the film?
 Luckily, Catmull addressed that fact as well in the article,

 Until a new director is named, Pixar is relying on a team of people to shepherd various sections of the movie, due in theaters in nine months.
 That group includes Pixar Chief Creative Officer John Lasseter, “Toy Story 3” director Lee Unkrich, “Brave” director Mark Andrews and the film’s original co-director Peter Sohn (at Pixar, a co-director plays a deputy role to the director).

 As we also discussed earlier this week, Denise Ream is now the official Producer for The Good Dinosaur (as noted from her D23 Expo appearance).
 John Walker, the film’s previous Producer has left and is now concentrating on Brad Bird’s Tomorrowland film.

 What we were most concerned about when hearing this rumor was the potential of Bob Peterson’s exit from Pixar, as he is a studio legend and jack-of-all-trades.
 Jim Morris (General Manager and Vice President of Production) did put our minds at rest by mentioning that Peterson is still employed at Pixar and is actually already directing another project in development.